-2. In Mark 4:24-25, what warning did Jesus give to His disciples regarding His teaching (doctrine) and their responsibility to value, comprehend, and persevere in it? she bik tea tia DTES: The phrase "take care" is translated from the Greek word blépō , which literally eans, "look" or "pay attention" (ESV) or "take heed" (KJV).
-Jesus is warning us that we ould pay close attention to His teaching (doctrine).
-If we embrace the importance of olical doctrine, the Lord will teach us more about Himself and His will.
+2. In Mark 4:24-25, what warning did Jesus give to His disciples regarding His teaching (doctrine) and their responsibility to value, comprehend, and persevere in it?

+era we bik tea tia OTES: The phrase "pay attention" is translated from the Greek word blépō , which litally means, "look" or "take care" (NASB) or "take heed" (KJV).
+Jesus is warning us that e should pay close attention to His teaching (doctrine).
+If we embrace the importance of blical doctrine, the Lord will teach us more about Himself and His will.
 If we neglect His aching, even the knowledge that we have gained will be lost.
-Lamentably, many Chrisns have not learned to appreciate the teachings of the Scriptures.
+Lamentably, many Christians have not learned to appreciate the teachings of the Scriptures.
 We are often guilty of eating the diamonds of God's Word as though they are nothing more than pieces of coal!
 3. hat does Acts 2:42 teach us about the Christians in the early Church and their attitude ward doctrine? a.
-They were C D themselves to the apostles' T NOTES: Can you imagine a church more vibrant and filled with the Holy Spirit than the one described in Acts 2?
+They D themselves to the apostles' T NOTES: Can you imagine a church more vibrant and filled with the Holy Spirit than the one described in Acts 2?
+In verse 41, we read that three thousand persons were

+NOTES: Can you imagine a church more vibrant and filled with the Holy Spirit than the one described in Acts 2?
 In verse 41, we read that three thousand persons were converted and baptized in one day.
 What was the key to such a great move of God?
-Although there were many factors, we know that one of the most crucial was the sincerity with which the Christians "continually devoted themselves" to the apostles' teaching.
+Although there were many factors, we know that one of the most crucial was the sincerity with which the Christians continually "devoted" themselves to the apostles' teaching.
 It is notable once again that the word "teaching" comes from the Greek word didachê, which can also be translated, "instruction" or "doctrine" (KJV).
 Like the Lord Jesus Christ (Matthew 7:28-29), the apostles recognized the need to teach doctrine.
 The people had received pardon for their sins and the gift of the Holy Spirit (Acts 2:38), but they still needed the teaching or doctrine of the apostles to live a life pleasing to God and to be effective witnesses of the gospel.